glewio/glew-magento2-service/README.md

     }
 ```

-You can also add this using the Composer command line with the command:
+⋅⋅⋅You can also add this using the Composer command line with the command:

     composer require glewio/glew-magento2-service